Wandalen/wGitTools/README.md

 Collection of tools to use git programmatically.

-## Try out from the repository
+### Try out from the repository

 ```
 git clone https://github.com/Wandalen/wGitTools
 cd wGitTools
-npm install
+will .npm.install
 node sample/trivial/Sample.s
 ```

+Make sure you have utility `willbe` installed.
+To install willbe: `npm i -g willbe@delta`.
+Willbe is required to build of the module.

 ### To add to your project
 ```